Discretization of the Ergodic Functional Central Limit Theorem: Convergence to invariant distributions - A general approach

-with $\mathcal{C}_{\tilde{V}_{\psi,\phi,s}}(E)$ defined in (\ref{def:espace_test_function_cv}). \end{enumerate} \end{mytheo} In the particular case where the function $\psi$ is polynomial, (\ref{eq:test_function_gen_cv}) also reads as the $a.s.$ convergence of the empirical measures for some $\mbox{L}^p$-Wasserstein distances, $p>0$, that we will study further in this paper for some numerical schemes of some diffusion processes.
-From the liberty granted by the choice of $\psi$ in this abstract framework, where only a recursive control with mean reverting is required, we will also propose an application for functions $\psi$ with exponential growth.
+with $\mathcal{C}_{\tilde{V}_{\psi,\phi,s}}(E)$ defined in (\ref{def:espace_test_function_cv}). \end{enumerate} \end{mytheo} In the particular case where the function $\psi$ is polynomial and $V$ is quadratic, notice that (\ref{eq:test_function_gen_cv}) implies the $a.s.$ convergence of the empirical measures for the $p$-Wasserstein distances for some $p>0$.